Janbaaz: Production

 Anil Kapoor and Dimple replaced Sanjay Khan and Rekha who had originally been signed for the movie.
 Feroz Khan made use of the song and dance sequence "Pyaar Do Pyar Lo" picturised on Rekha for his shelved film Kasak.

 Soundtrack

 The soundtrack was composed by Kalyanji-Anandji.
+The song "Tera Saath hai Kitna Pyara" by Kishore Kumar and Sapna Mukherjee was a chartbuster.
 The song "Har Kisi Ko" was later re-worked by Chirantan Bhatt for Boss (2013).
 The song "Pyaar Do Pyar Lo" was recreated twice for Thank You (2011) and Marjaavaan (2019), in which the song is renamed as "Ek To Kum Zindagani".
-The song "Tera Saath hai Kitna Pyara" by Kishore Kumar and Sapna Mukherjee was a chartbuster.